 Thus, in order to successfully guard our hearts we must learn to recognize and separate ourselves from these who are themselves deluded by the ways of the world.
 We must be able to astutely measure them by their works and when their fruits betray them, we must cut ourselves loose from their influence and pull.

 It is indeed true that Yeshua took meals with those who were thought to be sinners, but He did so as a doctor ministering to the sick (MATTHEW 9:12).
-The ones He fellowshipped with were not usually GOD rejecters or GOD haters but instead they were those who had previously come to John to be baptized and instructed (LUKE 3:12).
+The ones He usually fellowshipped with were not GOD rejecters or GOD haters; they were not traditionalist or Bible deniers, but instead they were among those who had previously come to John to be baptized and instructed (LUKE 3:12).
 And they were then the ones who drew near to Yeshua so as to hear His teaching (LUKE 15:1) and be guided by the Master.
 As a result He was able to save at least some of them.